chef/chef-server/dev/README.md

 While all host changes are replicated to the dev vm only erlang projects support automatic hot compile and reload of changed modules on the host.

-### Dependency Loading

-If you find that you need to change an erlang project dependency, dvm simplifies that too.
-For example, let's say we want to modify `chef_authn` and pull it into the running erchef instance:

-    # From in the vm. assumes sudo -i
-    dvm load oc_erchef chef_authn

-This will  clone `chef_authn` onto your host[1], where you can begin editing it.
-It will link it into the project deps directory and hot-load it into the running VM[2].
-This is available for nearly all dependencies declared in a project's rebar.config.

-[1] NOTE: Presently this will clone into chef-server directory.
-We will be fixing this, it's a side effect of the recent project merge.
-[2] There is currently a limitation here in that the owning project must be running to pick up the changes.
-We will be fixing that shortly.

-For a list of dependencies available for loading and their current status, use `dvm list $PROJECTNAME`.
-Any dependency that is not a system library and declared in a project's app.src is typically available.

 ### Installing Chef Server Plugins